-Alternatively, if you receive funds from family of perhaps an investment like an offshore rental property or share dividends, you may continue to hold those funds in a foreign currency until a favourable currency change allows you to convert the funds at a better rate.
+Alternatively, if you receive funds from family or perhaps an investment like an offshore rental property or share dividends, you may continue to hold those funds in a foreign currency until a favourable currency change allows you to convert at a better rate.

 Whichever path you choose for your foreign transactions, make sure your provider has the information available on its website to answer all your questions, or an easy method to ask and have your queries answered.

 Discover how we have your currency needs covered >